noahehall/theBookOfNoah/linux/docker/docker.md

         - while the user and group should be created as early as possible
           - this instruction should be used as LATE as possible

+      - CMD
+        - represents the default argument list for the entrypoint exec form -

     - file system instructions
       - COPY
         - copy files from current context into the build container